Surprisingly Easy Mini-Quest

-- Fire Emblem 10 (Radiant Dawn), in which the player controls a few different armies, averts this trope severely.
+- Fire Emblem: Radiant Dawn: The player controls a few different armies, averts this trope severely.
 The start of the game featuring a rag-tag group of rebels is easily one of the hardest parts of the game, whereas battles featuring Ike's powerful army aren't too bad, although they do face larger armies.

 - Played straight later on, when you switch from Ike's band of worldslaying badasses back to said rag-tag bunch of rebels, for a mission where the goal is to hold a line against Ike's band of worldslaying badasses.